Brands & Featured

 For all those who want to benefit from cannabis plants but not become high, there is hemp.
 Hemp is part of the Cannabis Sativa plant, but products obtained from it…

-Hemp is one of the most useful plants in the world and has been used by the human race for many centuries.
-Now that this plant is starting to be…
+Hemp is one of the most useful plants globally and has been used by the human race for many centuries.
+Now that this plant is starting to be legalized worldwide,…

-You may already be enjoying CBD oil in liquid form, in food or as a cream or lotion to rub on your aching joints, but you might not be familiar…
+You may already be enjoying CBD oil in liquid form, in food, or as a cream or lotion to rub on your aching joints.
+Still, you might not be familiar…

 Read any guide to buying CBD hemp, and you’re likely to find one recurring entry – look for a certificate of analysis.
 Often overlooked by many buyers, the certificate of analysis, or simply CoA, is an important document that contains a wealth of information on the specific product you’re buying.
 For the most part, people check the CoA to make sure the hemp or CBD falls within the designated limits for THC.
 But there’s so much more to the CoA than just that.